South Africa FSB Forex License

 Is it possible to view a list of all forex brokers licensed in South Africa?

-Yes, the regulatory status of forex brokers licensed in South Africa can be viewed any time by simply checking the Financial Services Board (FSB) register.
+Yes, the regulatory status of forex brokers licensed in South Africa can be viewed any time by simply checking The Financial Services Board (FSB) register.

 What capital is required to apply for a forex broker license in South Africa?

 Unlike a forex broker license in Belize where the capital is a fixed at $500,000, in South Africa the capital required by the FSB is not set at a specific level.
+Instead, capital is based on financial liquidity within the brokerage itself along with roughly 6 months of expense projections.
+If your brokerage would like to discuss the potential ranges of paid up capital in South Africa, it is best to contact our team in order to explore this question in more detail.